ghostbar/dotfiles/README.md

   % make vim

 ## License and Copyright
-These files are released under the MIT-license.
-Please retain the copyright on the files.
+These files are released under the **Do what the fuck you want** for the files made by me.
+If there's other thing stated then definitely this release-license does not applies.

-© 2009-2012, Jose Luis Rivas `<ghostbar at debian.org>`
+© 2009-2013, Jose Luis Rivas `<me at ghostbar.co>`

 ## Contact
 You can contact me on twitter at [@ghostbar](http://www.twitter.com/ghostbar) or via email at `<joseluis at rivco.net>`.

-You can check my blog too, is at: [http://ghostbar.ath.cx](http://ghostbar.ath.cx)
+You can check my blog too, is at: [http://ghostbar.co](http://ghostbar.co)